 Between 15-20 California Community Colleges will be selected for the project using a competitive process including a written application, readiness assessment, and participation agreement.
 Colleges will participate in six two-day institutes, which will focus on key elements required to implement a fully-scaled pathway model which serves all students at a community college, plus receive support on the change process from expert coaches.

-Applications are due on February 28, 2017.
-Interested colleges can find more information and download an application on the program website >
+The application period is now closed.
+Interested colleges can find more information on the program website >

-The project is lead by a broad base of stakeholders and funded through generous support by College Futures Foundation and the Teagle Foundation, in addition to fees paid by participating colleges.
+The project is lead by a broad base of stakeholders and funded through generous support by College Futures Foundation, the Bill & Melinda Gates Foundation, The James Irvine Foundation, and the Teagle Foundation, in addition to fees paid by participating colleges.